Ever wondered if you can get free government money?

-The federal Pell Grant, for example, can provide up to $6,000/year/student, but the amount would depend on factors such as financial need, enrollment status or total tuition fees.
+The federal Pell Grant, for example, can provide up to $6,000 per year per student, but the amount would depend on factors such as financial need, enrollment status, and total tuition fees.

-In most cases, the student has to shoulder some of the fees.
+In most cases, the student has to shoulder at least some of the fees.

 9. Government Assistance for Unemployment

-If you’ve recently been laid off and is struggling to settle financial responsibilities or buy basic necessities like food, you can apply for unemployment assistance with the Department of Labor.
+If you’ve recently been laid off and are struggling to settle financial responsibilities or buy basic necessities like food, you can apply for unemployment assistance with the Department of Labor.

 The help could be enough to get you through this rough patch until you find replacement employment.